TheBestTvarynka/my-configs/vim/README.md

-# Here is some screenshots of my VIM configuration
+# Here are some screenshots of my VIM configuration

 ![](screenshots/1.png)